ovh/docs/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage/guide.en-gb.md

 #### Configuration

-In this case, you can either use the interactive configuration to generate the configuration files or manually create them.
+You can either use the interactive configuration to generate the configuration files or manually create them.

 > [!primary]
 >